Penny Annies in West Melbourne

 - What did the most recent inspection of Penny Annies in West Melbourne find?

-- Penny Annies in West Melbourne was most recently inspected on September 9, 2025 with 6 violation(s), including 3 high-priority violation(s).
-Disposition: Administrative complaint recommended.
+- Penny Annies in West Melbourne was most recently inspected on June 3, 2026 with 14 violation(s), including 3 high-priority violation(s).
+Disposition: Warning Issued.

 - Has Penny Annies in West Melbourne ever been shut down?